yuanqing/create-figma-plugin/docs/utilities.md

 ### isWithinInstanceNode(node)

-Checks if the given `node` is within an Instance.
+Checks if the given `node` is within an Instance node.

 ***Parameters***